AeternoAI/aeterno-template-dev/README.md

 ## Usage

+The following sections describe the various components of this repository and how to use them effectively in your projects.

 ### Cursor IDE Rules

 The `.cursor` directory contains rules and configurations that enhance the Cursor IDE experience.
 These can be referenced in your projects to maintain consistent AI-assisted development patterns.